angelachen-19/Interactive-Lab-Hub/Lab 4/README.md

 Build a cardbord prototype of your design.

 **\*\*\*Document your rough prototype.\*\*\***
-- the prototype is still undergoing. will be shown in the part 2..
+- the prototype is still undergoing during our first stage.
+However, we were able to create a rough skeleton of our electrical drum set using cardboard based on the 5-design sketch image above.
+Here's an image of the skeleton for the prototype:

 LAB PART 2